Which is the healthiest water to drink?

 How Does Distilled Water Work?

-1. Impure water is heated until it reaches boiling point.
+1. Impure water reaches boiling point.

 2. The water evaporates once it’s at boiling point and this evaporated water is extracted and cooled down.